ImperialLabs/slapi/README.md

 ## Plugins

-Slapi has 3 different types of plugin options.
+SLAPI has 3 different types of plugin options.

 See more in depth documentation [here](https://imperiallabs.github.io/plugins_landing.html)